torvalds/linux/Documentation/RAS/ras.rst

 https://github.com/mchehab/rasdaemon/

 While the daemon is running, it would automatically log and decode errors.
-If not, one can still decode such errors by supplying the hardware information from the error::
+If analt, one can still decode such errors by supplying the hardware information from the error::

         $ rasdaemon -p --status <STATUS> --ipid <IPID> --smca